Outsourcing global clinical

 Methods

-• >60 million electronic medical transcription records from the AnswerY RWD were analyzed from nearly 120,000 healthcare providers at ~40,000 inpatient/outpatient care sites across 50 states and 2 U.S. territories
+• >60 million electronic medical transcription records from the AnswerY RWD were analyzed from nearly 120,000 healthcare providers at ~40,000 inpatient/outpatient care sites across 50 states and 2 U.S. territories.

-• Patient-level characteristics, comorbidities, symptoms, quality of life (QoL), testing, and treatment usage were summarized and described for the following 4 cohorts: All patients, patients aged 50-64 years, patients aged 65-79 years, and patients aged ≥80 years
+• Patient-level characteristics, comorbidities, symptoms, quality of life (QoL), testing, and treatment usage were summarized and described for the following 4 cohorts: All patients, patients aged 50-64 years, patients aged 65-79 years, and patients aged ≥80 years.

 Results

-• The path to AD diagnosis can be long, and patients with AD experience psychological symptoms years in advance of diagnosis and continue to experience those symptoms at higher rates post-diagnosis than cognitive impairment and confusion symptoms
+• The path to AD diagnosis can be long, and patients with AD experience psychological symptoms years in advance of diagnosis and continue to experience those symptoms at higher rates post-diagnosis than cognitive impairment and confusion symptoms.

-Alzheimer’s disease patients experience psychological symptoms years in advance of diagnosis.
+Chart detailing how Alzheimer’s disease patients experience psychological symptoms years in advance of diagnosis.

-• Disease symptoms significantly impact patients and carry a significant QoL burden, which extends to their caregivers
+• Disease symptoms significantly impact patients and carry a significant QoL burden, which extends to their caregivers.

-• Diagnostic and treatment decisions remain focused on clinical symptoms versus a biomarker-guided approach
+• Diagnostic and treatment decisions remain focused on clinical symptoms versus a biomarker-guided approach.

 Conclusions

-• Analysis of this RWD revealed the pattern of symptoms and comorbidities experienced by patients with AD, which impacts QoL and creates a burden that extends to their caregivers
+• Analysis of this RWD revealed the pattern of symptoms and comorbidities experienced by patients with AD, which impacts QoL and creates a burden that extends to their caregivers.

-• Use of these data can help identify barriers to patients accessing biomarker evaluation in AD and opportunities to improve the quality of care in different patient populations
+• Use of these data can help identify barriers to patients accessing biomarker evaluation in AD and opportunities to improve the quality of care in different patient populations.

 DOWNLOAD POSTER